 Nominal Group Technique requires a more formal presentation of list of all ideas of proposed solutions by the group members in written format.
 Generally the group members are encouraged to record their ideas privately followed by ideas or alternatives sharing until all solutions are exchanged.
 Verbal idea exchange is usually limited to requests for clarification without further allowance of evaluation or criticism at this stage.
 Once all solutions are listed, the group is expected to discuss or rate/rank the viability of each proposal based on their preference.
 Empirical research provides some evidence on the effectiveness of nominal group decision making in generating a greater number of alternative decisions of higher quality.

 Dialectical Inquiry is the group decision making technique that stresses the consideration of alternatives.
 It usually bifurcates the group into opposing views to debate on their approaches on the given issue with the proposed advantages and disadvantages.
 A similar approach to dialectical inquiry is called The Devil’s Advocate which requires a single person to highlight the issues and possible problems with the proposed solutions.
 Such problem solving method makes sure the group considers all possible ramifications of the proposed decision.

-Delphi technique is gaining popularity with virtual workplace.
+Delphi technique is gaining popularity in the virtual workplace.
 This technique is a group decision making technique for the team members located at different physical locations.
 The individuals involved for group decision making process are usually selected for their problem solving expertise or knowledge in that particular area.
 Each individual is requested to provide input, ideas, or alternatives to the solution, independently.
-The solutions may be received through fax, e-mails, online discussion board or even electronic bulletin board.
+The solutions may be received through fax, e-mails, online discussion boards or even electronic bulletin boards.
 After each stage in the process, the individuals are asked questions about their solutions and eventually after a few more rounds the group settles the decision.